ietf-wg-nmop/Logistic/IAB Workshop.md

 More than 20 years later, it is time to evaluate what has been achieved since then.
 This new workshop aims at discussing the following key topics:

-- recap the historical results since the last workshop (current deployments, state of the art) and identify the operational barriers for making these technologies widely implemented (limitations, hurdles)
+- Recap the historical results since the 2002 workshop (current deployments, state of the art) and identify the operational barriers for making these technologies widely implemented (limitations, hurdles).

-- sketch new requirements for future network management operations, in a collective manner with the industry.
-A plan of action including recommandations for the IETF organization is welcome.
+- Sketch new requirements for future network management operations, in a collective manner with the industry.
+A plan of action, including recommendations for the IETF organization, is welcome.

 # Review of the 2002 Workshop Outcomes

 The NEMOPS IAB workshop will provide an assessment of the RFC3535 requirements in terms of specifications completeness.
-Also this workshop will assess to what extent the RFC3535 recommandations were driving network management efforts within the IETF and influence other Standard Development Organizations (SDO) activities.
+Also this workshop will assess to what extent the RFC3535 recommendations were driving network management efforts within the IETF and influence other Standards Development Organizations (SDOs)activities.

-Regarding operator deployments,he following items will be discussed (non exhaustive list):
+Regarding operator deployments, the following items will be discussed (non exhaustive list):

 - What do implementations and deployments look like today?

 - If there are any issues experienced during implementation, what are they?

 - Do operators deploy designs that are based upon IETF network management standards?

 - If not, do operators think that further specifications that would document key features or requirements should be worked on and published (possibly by the IETF)?

 - Are there any alternate solutions that better fit the operators' needs than those that exist today (including those that rely upon IETF standards)?

 # Laying a path for the future of Network Management